Policy and research INTERNSHIP

 How to apply

-Applications for Summer 2017 internships have opened and will be accepted on a rolling basis with the first review of applications taking place on June 4.
+Applications for Summer 2017 internships have opened and will be accepted on a rolling basis with the first review of applications taking place now.
 Ideally the candidate will begin work the week of June 21.
 A minimum of 12 hours a week commitment is required.

 OJRC is located in downtown Portland.
 This is an unpaid position but may be eligible for course credit.
 The position is designed to provide the applicant with professional research and policy experience.
 Whenever possible the interests of the applicant will be incorporated into research area focus.